Hair Mineral Analysis testing is a proven and effective way to assess the long term metabolic function of the body.

 - The report shows your levels of essential minerals and compares them to a norm.
 Minerals included: Calcium, Magnesium, Sodium, Potassium, Copper, Zinc, Phosphorus, Iron, Manganese, Chromium, Selenium, Boron, Cobalt, Molybdenum and Sulphur

-- The report also shows levels of toxic heavy metals: Uranium, Arsenic, Berrylium, Mercury, Cadmium, Lead, Aluminium, Tin, Titanium and others
+- The report also shows levels of toxic heavy metals: Uranium, Arsenic, Beryllium, Mercury, Cadmium, Lead, Aluminium, Tin, Titanium and others

-- As I am a fully trained practitioner and highly experienced in interpreting Hair analysis test I also able to find distinct patterns within the report that clinically correlate to many health conditions.
+- As I am a fully trained practitioner and highly experienced in interpreting Hair Analysis tests, I can also find distinct patterns within the report that clinically correlate to many health conditions.

 Who is hair mineral testing for?

 Everyone!
-In clinic I use it to help address the following conditions:
+In clinic, I use it to help address the following health conditions: